Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.IntegrationEvents/README.md

 ## Overview

-The EnergyOrigin.IntegrationEvents NuGet package provides our way to define and use integration events, across the Energy Origin system.
+The EnergyOrigin.IntegrationEvents NuGet package provides our way of sharing integration event contracts, between our systems, across the Energy Track & Trace™.
 It facilitates communication between different microservices and components, through a message-driven architecture.

 ## How it works